 Why Do You Need Cat Vaccinations?

-A cat isn’t naturally safe from ailments and diseases without the help of vaccinations.
+A kitten isn’t naturally safe from ailments and diseases without the help of vaccinations.
 They do have some antibody security that they got through the mother’s blood using the placenta, yet this is generally just 10%.
-The other 90% is through the primary milk they take in from their mom.
+The other 90% is through the primary milk they take in from their mother.

 It is quite likely that high levels of antibodies will block the effectiveness of a vaccine and vets, therefore, recommend multiple rounds of vaccinations.
-It is recommended that cats are vaccinated for the first time at around 6 weeks of age.
+It is recommended that puppies are vaccinated for the first time at around 6 weeks of age.
 However, the first Rabies vaccination can only be given when the kitten is 3 months of age.

 Going to the vet repeatedly over several months for vaccinations, and then for boosters or titers throughout your cat’s life, may seem like an inconvenience, but the diseases that vaccinations will shield our pets from are dangerous but thankfully, mostly preventable.

-There are numerous different vaccinations, for so many different illnesses, that it can sometimes be confusing to know which vaccinations cats need and which ones are important but optional.
+There are numerous different cat vaccinations, for so many different illnesses.
+It can sometimes be confusing to know which vaccinations kittens need and which ones are important but optional.
 Here is an overview of the diseases that vaccinations will help your pet to avoid.

-All cats should receive a vaccination that protects against highly contagious diseases such as feline rhinotracheitis, feline calicivirus, and feline panleukopenia (FVRCP).
+All cats should receive a vaccination that protects against highly contagious diseases such as feline rhinotracheitis, feline calicivirus (cat flu), Feline herpesvirus and feline panleukopenia (FVRCP).
 These are all diseases that are relatively common and frequently found in the general cat population.

 Calicivirus is one of the most prevalent viruses and common causes of feline upper respiratory infections.
 Protection against all three of these viruses is generally combined into one convenient vaccine.